 There is one more thing to ask: what do we make of a killer who torches the Investor after failing to sink her?
 This is a bit of an outlier in the mass murder scenario.
 Most of the time, these killers just don’t bother with post-murder complications.
 But among all the signs and characteristics, torching the boat is an explicit attempt to destroy evidence.
 This is a mass murderer who wants to live another day.
 A mass murderer who wants to go free.

 Who could that be?
 The authorities, after a long and winding investigation, settled on a former crew member of the Investor.
 Fired the previous season.
 Having a shitty season in the current year and working on another boat.
 That much we know.
 The trigger is harder to parse.
 Rage at Mark Coulthurst?
 Possibly.
 He was not one to suffer fools.

 And that’s where the elephant always shows up.
 As long as we’re making Mark Coulthurst the trigger, why not go big?
+You know, like crazed drug dealers.
 Maybe it’s because one should avoid complex explanations when a simpler one will do?
 I dunno.
 I keep getting nicked by Occam’s razor.